¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Understanding Your Dimming Options: Step-Dimming vs. Smart Control

 Before we grab the wire strippers, we need to identify which type of dimming your hardware supports.
-Not all LED setups are created equal, and trying to force the wrong protocol can lead to flickering or, worse, a fried driver.
+Not all LED setups are created equal, and forcing the wrong protocol can lead to flickering or driver failure.

 1. Built-in Step-Dimming (The DIY Favorite)

-Many modern aesthetic kits, such as the Gen 2 Dimmable Hexagon Garage Lights, come with a clever feature called "Step-Dimming."
-This doesn't require any extra control wires or expensive wall dimmers.
+Many modern aesthetic kits, such as the Gen 2 Dimmable Hexagon Garage Lights, come with a feature called "Step-Dimming."
+This is the most common solution we see in residential garages because it doesn't require extra control wires or expensive wall dimmers.

 • How it works: You simply toggle your standard on/off switch.
 If you switch it off and back on within 3 seconds, the light "jumps" to the next brightness level.